Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 What is the minimum order quantity?

 Minimum order quantity (MOQ) is a tool used by suppliers and retailers to determine the minimum ordering quantities to buy and sell.
-The MOQ refers to the minimum number of units of a single SKU (stock-keeping unit) that a buyer must purchase in order for a seller to fulfill an order.
+The MOQ refers to the minimum number of units of a single SKU (stock-keeping unit) that a buyer must purchase in order for a seller to fulfil an order.
 Retailers use SKUs to identify and track their stock through unique codes.
 Each code contains distinctive characteristics of each product, such as the manufacturer, brand, colour or size.

 Suppliers apply MOQ requirements because they face cost and other constraints.
 Suppliers need to ensure that they achieve a minimum amount of profit margin on every sale made.
-When an order is small (and what is small varies for each supplier), the costs suppliers bear can eat into the profit margin.Β
+When an order is small (and what is small varies for each supplier), the costs suppliers bear can eat into the profit margin.

 Different suppliers may have different MOQs even when dealing with identical products because each considers their business model and circumstances.
 It is for these reasons that MOQs are often required.